anaschaudhary46/AI-based-Desktop-Assistant/README.md

 to user queries like a personal assistant through use of deep learning algorithms.

  ![Screenshot 2023-04-30 173802](https://github.com/anaschaudhary46/AI-based-Desktop-Assistant/assets/119952638/4008a0c5-23cc-4d53-9eef-1e8cba380544)
                                             Methodology of Voice Recognition system for Virtual Assistant.

+Training of chatbot:

+I have trained and tested the chatbot dataset on multiple deep learning models.
+First, it trained on a simple feed-forward neural network which comprises densely connected layers of 256 and 128 neurons with ReLU activation, incorporating dropout for regularization.
+The model is compiled using the Adam optimizer and categorical crossentropy loss.
+Training is performed on 300 epochs with a batch size of 16.
+The model achieved accuracy of 97.1% on training data.
+This code file can be found in marc99.ipynb file

+Secondly, it trained on RNN and LSTM model, which incorporates an embedding layer to represent words, a 1D convolutional layer for feature extraction, and LSTM layers for sequence learning.
+Dropout is applied for regularization, and the model is designed for a classification task with 28 output classes, utilizing softmax activation.
+Training is performed on 1000 epochs with a batch size of 64.
+Regularizers are employed to control complexity and prevent overfitting.
+The model achieved accuracy of 99% on training data.
+The code for this model can be found in MARC.ipynb file